PertySlick/surgery-podcast-app/sprint-review-2.md

 ### Final Review Notes

 The main focus of this sprint was functionality to compliment the visual product produced in the last sprint.
-We encountered many obstacle this time around including:
+We encountered a few obstacles this time around including:
   - Team member Marlene Leano (mleano) had a major health concern that effectively removed her from the sprint.
   - We quickly discovered that our sprint plan included team members waiting on others to produce before they could start.
   - Complications regarding determining what exactly the client currently has as far as a web host provider and possible database accessibility.